-This article will discuss the different types of medications used for traumatic brain injury and alternative ways to promote recovery.
+This article will discuss the different types of medications used for traumatic brain injury and supplemental ways to promote recovery.

 Benefits of Traumatic Brain Injury Medication

 Several classes of medications are used to treat traumatic brain injuries.
-Medication is most often used initially after an injury for emergency treatment to help stabilize an individual’s vitals, like blood pressure.
+Immediately after an injury, medication is most often used for emergency treatment to help stabilize an individual’s vitals, such as blood pressure.
 It can also help prevent a secondary injury and lower the risk of complications.

-Although these are the immediate goals of medication after a traumatic brain injury, medication may also be used in the aftermath to help manage the various short-term and long-term effects of a brain injury.
-For example, to manage pain after TBI, doctors may prescribe pain medication like ibuprofen.
+Although stabilization is the immediate goal of medication after traumatic brain injury, medication may also be used to help manage the various short-term and long-term effects following TBI.
+For example, doctors may prescribe pain medication like ibuprofen or acetaminophen to manage pain after traumatic brain injury.
 For other effects such as spasticity, medication may also be administered to help reduce muscle spasms and twitching.

 When the brain sustains damage, many of the neural connections used to communicate with other parts of the body may also become damaged or destroyed.
 Fortunately, the brain can rewire itself and strengthen neural connections through neuroplasticity.
 To achieve this, individuals must practice high repetition of rehabilitation exercises.
 The more a task is practiced, the more the brain will reinforce the neural connections for that skill and improve overall function.

-While medication can be beneficial, it’s important to understand that medication only helps treat the symptoms of certain conditions, but it does not address the root cause, which is the disruption in communication between the brain and the affected muscles.
+While medication can be beneficial, it’s important to understand that it only helps treat the symptoms of certain conditions.
+Medication for pain or spasticity does not address the root cause of these secondary effects, which is the disruption in communication between the brain and the affected muscles.
 To address this, survivors must activate neuroplasticity and engage in rehabilitation therapy.
 This can include a combination of physical, occupational, and speech-language exercises.

 What Are the Types of Medications Used for Traumatic Brain Injury?

-Medications can address several effects associated with brain injury, from mood disorders to physical pain.
-However, there are currently no drugs that are FDA-approved to treat the effects of traumatic brain injury, meaning the medications listed below are all “off-label.”
+Medications can address many effects associated with brain injury, from mood disorders to physical pain.
+However, there are currently no drugs that are FDA-approved to specifically treat the effects of traumatic brain injury.
+This means the medications listed below are all “off-label.”

 Here are some of the most common types of medications used to treat traumatic brain injury: